In this article we look at:

 still get value from a set benefit policy – indeed in some cases it might be easier to, since their typically lower premiums offer a lower claims target to

 In and of themselves, set benefits aren't bad.
-Policies with set benefits have been included in CHOICE's list of recommended products in the past, and if you use our personalised health insurance comparison tool there's a good chance that at least some of the top results will offer them.
+Policies with set benefits have been included in CHOICE's list of recommended products in the past.
 It's only

 when you stick with the same policy for several years, watching your premiums climb and your benefits stagnate, that you can start to get ripped off.